 This system involves installing a diverter valve in your pipeline that will funnel grey water from the bathtub into multiple irrigation pipes that lead to your garden.
 The water flows downhill through the pipes.
 However, if your garden is located uphill from your home, you won’t be able to use this system.

-Reuse Bath Water with a Pump Grey Water System
+How to Reuse Bath Water with a Pump System

 This will be more expensive to install than a gravity-based grey water system.
 While you will still place a diverter valve on the drain water, you’ll also need an air pump to redirect the flow since gravity is not on your side.